stoulouse/PinterestShareActivity/README.md

   * Add an URL Type to your iOS app (pin[ClientID]).

 Add a `PinterestShareActivity` to your `UIActivityViewController`.
-It accepts a string and either an image or a URL.
-You can also create and customize your own share builder.
+It accepts an image URL and either a description String or a source URL.

 ``` objective-c
 #import <PinterestShareActivity/PinterestShareActivity.h>